 Start by unwinding the twisted black & red wire 2.5cm (1") on each end.
-Strip off the insulation so you have at least 3mm(1/8'') of wire poking out.
+Strip off the insulation so you have at least 3mm (1/8") of wire poking out.
 We'll solder the red wire to the solar cell '+' pad and the black wire to the solar cell '-' pad.

-wire goes to the square pad, and the red '+' goes to the round pad.
+Solder the other end of the wire to the top of your Photopopper on the large round and square pads.
+The black '-' wire goes to the square pad, and the red '+' goes to the round pad.
 Don't push the wire too far into the hole before soldering - you have to make sure the solder connects to the metal core of the wire!